 Metal roofs not only make excellent use of recyclable materials but also frequently only require resealing rather than a complete replacement, extending their useful life.
-In addition, because their components are so common, they will probably not be dumped in a landfill when they have served their purpose
+In addition, because their components are so standard, they will probably not be dumped in a landfill when they have served their purpose

 6. Security of Individuals

 The area you call home should be free from danger for you and your loved ones.
 For your protection, make sure your house is well-prepared to withstand the effects of artificial and natural hazards.
-While no fortifications are completely impenetrable, some are more secure than others due to more robust materials or careful design.
+While no fortifications are entirely impenetrable, some are more secure than others due to more robust materials or careful design.